 - Portal vein embolization – a procedure that blocks the flow of blood to an area of the liver.
 Tiny particles are injected into the vein and this blockage redirects the blood flow to the side of the liver that is not being embolized allowing for surgery to be possible.

-- Radioembolization and selective internal radiation therapy (SIRT) – SIRT delivers radiation directly to the tumor through millions of microscopic radioactive spheres, called SIR-Spheres® or TheraSpheres®, where they destroy the tumor by depositing millions of tiny radioactive emitters around the tumor nodules in the liver.
+- Radioembolization and selective internal radiation therapy (SIRT) – SIRT delivers radiation directly to the tumor through millions of microscopic radioactive spheres, called SIR-Spheres®, where they destroy the tumor by depositing millions of tiny radioactive emitters around the tumor nodules in the liver.
 These particles act like local radiation therapy directly to the tumors, with very few side effects.
 The radiation is contained within the patient's body, and continually delivers the radiation over a few days.
 The microspheres are then no longer radioactive.
-Patients usually spend one night in the hospital.
+Patients usually spend four to six hours at the hospital.
+Learn more about SIRT and watch patient videos.

-The Center for Interventional Oncology draws together a multidisciplinary team of specialists to deliver the best possible outcomes to adults and children with tumors of the liver, bile duct, and pancreas.
-The Center for Interventional Oncology is the only one of its kind in Northern Virginia and is located at Inova Fairfax Hospital.
+The Interventional Oncology Program at Inova Fairfax Hospital and Inova Alexandria Hospital draws together a multidisciplinary team of specialists to deliver the best possible outcomes to adults and children with tumors of the liver, bile duct and pancreas.
+The program is the only one of its kind in Northern Virginia.
 For more information, call 703-776-3832.